dreamingrainbow/react-tac-toe/README.md

       this.resetGame();
     }
 ```

+![alt text][app_reset_score]

+[app_reset_score]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/reset_score.png "method to reset the score"

 In this method we set the state of the score back to 0, and re call the reset game just to make sure all the pieces are reset as well.

 So now we should create or resetGame method so that when our resetScore method is called it works as well.